Find your answers below to common questions on Google for Education certifications.

 Cheating is unfair to candidates who have put in the hard work and play by the rules, so if you see it or hear about it, report it.
 Contact the GFE Testing Violations Team by email at firstname.lastname@example.org.

 Use of Certification Logo.
 Your use of the Google certification logo is only for the personal use of the individual person who passed the Exam, and cannot be used to represent that a company or school is certified.
 That is, a company or school may not represent itself as certified-only those individual persons who have passed the Exam may represent themselves as certified.
+Additionally, the certification logo and its associated badge may not be replicated or reproduced without express consent from Google.
 Your use of the Google certification logo is subject to Google's then-current Brand Feature Guidelines, which are located at the following URL: http://www.google.com/permissions/guidelines.html.

 Following is the Non-Disclosure Agreement that is presented to the examinee during the Certification Exam: